BenHorleyOwen/IncrementalJournalBackup/README.md

 ```
 currently
-the files out outputted without channel names or symlinks
+the files output without channel names or symlinks
 the images within the files are not embedded correctly
 e.g. Firefox can’t find the file at /backup/media/Screenshot_20191213_165804-B3C1C.jpg.
 ```
+For future development it would make sense to convert this from a container to a workflow so I could move the script and API keys across devices using repo secrets.